Tekoi: Hercules

 The Intermediate-Range Nuclear Forces Treaty (INF Treaty), active from 1987 to 2019, required the US to destroy the Pershing IA and II missiles.
 This was planned to occur at Tekoi by "static burning" the solid fuel motors, leading to objections by environmental groups in Utah.
 The destruction took place at Longhorn Army Ammunition Plant in Texas instead.

 Hercules employed several Goshute tribal members as of the mid-1990s, and revenue from the Tekoi lease was about 90% of the tribe's income.
 Around 1995, approximately 30 members were living on the reservation and 119 enrolled in the tribe.
 The lease was not renewed in 1995 and the on-reservation tribal population dropped sharply by 1999; no money came from the lease, no tribal members worked there, and only about 15 members lived on the reservation.
 Tribe members accused their chairman of trying to raise the lease price by a multiple of 4 or 5, which caused the lease to not be renewed.

 Return

 The land has been given back to the Skull Valley Indian Reservation.
 The Utah Film Commission advertises Tekoi as a film location, stating "visitors can expect dilapidated bunkers, military watchtowers, sprawling barren landscapes, and razor wire fencing along the perimeter - all with a post-apocalyptic feel."
+The area is private property.
+YouTuber CGP Grey has documented a public video where he explores the Tekoi site.

-Deseret UAS had a lease to test on the site in 2019, testing and demonstrating hazmat response drones..
+Deseret UAS had a lease to test on the site in 2019, testing and demonstrating hazmat response drones.